SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/app-store-powered.md

 icon: fa-cart-plus
 ---

-Deploy apps on your edge devices from your Nuvla Private App Store.
+Deploy apps on your edge devices from your Nuvla.io Private App Store and private Docker registry.
 This means applications, packaged as containers, are provisioned in 1-click from a catalogue of pre-defined blueprints.
-1000s of blueprints can be created by you, SixSq or any third party vendor, as long as they are available in a Docker registry (e.g. Docker Hub).
+1000s of blueprints are already available in Docker Hub and you be created by your own.
+SixSq can also help you find the right partner is your are missing a piece of the puzzle.